PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-18 05:24:40
+Last updated: 2024-04-18 05:25:55
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson